Dental Bridges in Raleigh, NC

 Since a bridge has to be fabricated rather precisely in order to correct your bite as well as to match an opposing tooth, impressions of multiple teeth are taken and then sent to the lab where the actual bridge construction takes place.

 Fixed bridges are usually cemented to the natural teeth adjoining the missing one.
 A false tooth called a pontic replaces the tooth that was lost.
 Crowns are cemented on the natural teeth to give the bridge the support it needs.
+They can also be colored so to give the impression that you have whiter teeth than you currently do.

 What materials get used in bridge construction?